getappmap/appmap-js/docs/reference/appmap-agent-js.md

     ```
     {: .example-code}

 1. `appmap-agent-js` will run the tests.
-When the tests are complete, the AppMaps will be stored
+When the tests are complete, the AppMap Data will be stored
    in the default output directory `tmp/appmap/mocha`.

 ### Recording jest test cases: